Can Dermatologists Help With Hair Loss?

 What can dermatologists do for hair loss?

-Many treatment options can be prescribed by a dermatologist to address hair loss, hair thinning, or hair shedding due to a variety of causes, including androgenetic alopecia, telogen effluvium, alopecia areata, medication, vitamin deficiency, malnutrition, and more.
-Dermatologists will begin by examining the treatment area and running blood tests to determine the root cause of the hair loss.
-Then, a dermatologist can generate a treatment plan that will address the cause of hair loss, which can include topical medication, oral medication, PRP injections, laser therapy, prescribed hair vitamins, or corticosteroid injections.
+Dermatologists can address hair loss caused by androgenetic alopecia, telogen effluvium, alopecia areata, medications, nutritional deficiencies, and more.
+Dr. Green begins by examining the scalp and ordering blood tests to determine the root cause, then develops a treatment plan that may include topical or oral medication, PRP injections, laser therapy, prescribed hair vitamins such as biotin, or corticosteroid injections.

 Can a dermatologist help with hair growth?

-A dermatologist can definitely help with hair regrowth.
-In fact, it is best to seek out a board-certified dermatologist to generate a treatment plan rather than purchasing over-the-counter medications that may prove ineffective or even harmful.
-One of the most effective treatments for promoting new hair growth is platelet-rich plasma (PRP) injections.
-The PRP treatment process begins with drawing the patient’s blood and placing it in a centrifuge to separate the red blood cells from the platelet-rich plasma.
-The PRP, which is rich in growth factors, is then injected into the scalp to improve blood circulation, promote tissue healing and regeneration, improve hair thickness, and extend the growth phase of the hair follicles.
-PRP injections are not associated with any downtime or significant side effects.
+Yes — one of the most effective treatments Dr. Green offers for hair regrowth is platelet-rich plasma (PRP) therapy.
+The process begins by drawing the patient’s blood and spinning it in a centrifuge to separate the platelet-rich plasma, which is rich in growth factors.
+This plasma is then injected into the scalp to improve circulation, promote tissue healing, and extend the hair follicles’ growth phase.
+PRP injections involve no downtime and have minimal side effects.

 Do all dermatologists treat hair loss?

-Many patients wonder, “Do dermatologists treat hair problems?” and the answer is yes — many dermatologists are trained to treat hair loss in addition to other skin conditions.
-However, it is essential to seek treatment from a board-certified dermatologist who is an expert in hair loss condition diagnosis and treatment, such as Dr. Michele Green.
-When you schedule your first consultation with Dr. Green, she will examine the treatment area and run any necessary blood tests to diagnose the cause of hair loss to generate a treatment plan that will best meet your needs.
+Many dermatologists are trained to treat hair loss alongside other skin conditions.
+Still, it is best to seek care from a board-certified dermatologist with specific expertise in diagnosing and treating hair loss, such as Dr. Michele Green.
+During your first consultation, she will examine the treatment area, order any necessary blood tests to determine the cause of hair loss, and design a plan tailored to your needs.

 How do I get started with hair loss treatment today?

-Hair loss is extremely common, affecting as many as 80 million Americans.
-But even so, hair loss can be very distressing, causing patients to feel increased anxiety or lower self-esteem, leading many to seek a solution.
-With many hair loss treatments available over-the-counter or advertised by companies like “hims,” it can be difficult to know which hair loss treatment option is the safest and most effective.
-Additionally, using the wrong product can worsen hair loss and damage to the hair follicles.
-That is why it is essential to seek treatment from an expert board-certified dermatologist, such as Dr. Michele Green, who has been treating patients in her New York City dermatology office for more than 25 years.
-Dr. Green makes a full examination of the skin, scalp, hair, and nails to determine the root cause of hair loss and provide the treatment plan that will best meet patients’ needs.
+Hair loss affects as many as 80 million Americans and can take a real toll on self-esteem.
+With so many treatment options advertised online, it can be difficult to know which is safest and most effective — and using the wrong product can worsen hair loss and damage hair follicles.
+That is why it is best to begin with an expert, board-certified dermatologist, such as Dr. Michele Green, who performs a full examination of the skin, scalp, hair, and nails to determine the root cause of hair loss and recommend the treatment plan best suited to your needs.

-Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing her patients with the best non-invasive treatment options.
-Dr. Green takes a holistic approach and embraces a less-is-more philosophy, creating customized skincare routines and treatment plans that cater to the unique concerns and aesthetic goals of her patients.
-She is consistently identified as one of New York’s best dermatologists by Castle Connolly, New York Magazine, and Super Doctors for her dedication to her patients and expertise.
-Please call us at 212-535-3088 or email our New York City-based office today to schedule a consultation with Dr. Michele Green and get started on addressing your hair loss today.
+Dr. Michele Green is an internationally renowned Dr. Michele Green is an internationally renowned, board-certified dermatologist with over 25 years of experience delivering the best non-invasive treatment options to her patients.
+She takes a holistic approach and embraces a less-is-more philosophy, creating customized treatment plans that address each patient’s unique hair health concerns and aesthetic goals.
+Dr. Green is consistently recognized as one of New York’s best dermatologists by Castle Connolly, New York Magazine, and Super Doctors for her dedication to her patients and clinical expertise.
+Please call us at 212-535-3088 or contact us online today to schedule a consultation with Dr. Michele Green at her New York City office.